Hello!

 - Minding the (Experimental) Gap: Comparing Prosociality and Comprehension with Real and Hypothetical Incentives in the Lab and Online (with Reuben Kline, Alexa Bankert, and Ignacio Urbina)

-- Does Social Signaling in a Public Goods Game Encourage Pareto Optimality or Detrimental Freeriding? (with William Brown and Josh McDonnell)
+- Does Social Signaling in a Public Goods Game Encourage Pareto Optimality or Detrimental Freeriding? (with Reuben Kline, Ignacio Urbina, William Brown, and Josh McDonnell)

 - The Effects of Social Learning on Success in a Collective Risk Social Dilemma